Informatics: Informatics as information processing science

 In the early 1990s, K.K.
 Kolin proposed an interpretation of informatics as a fundamental science that studies information processes in nature, society, and technical systems.

 A broad interpretation of informatics, as "the study of the structure, algorithms, behaviour, and interactions of natural and artificial computational systems," was introduced by the University of Edinburgh in 1994.
 This has led to the merger of the institutes of computer science, artificial intelligence and cognitive science into a single School of Informatics in 2002.

 More than a dozen nearby universities joined Scottish Informatics and Computer Science Alliance.
 Some non-European universities have also adopted this definition (e.g. Kyoto University School of Informatics).

 In 2003, Yingxu Wang popularized term cognitive informatics, described as follows:

 Supplementary to matter and energy, information is the third essence for modeling the world.
 Cognitive informatics focuses on internal information processing mechanisms and the natural intelligence of the brain.

 Informatics as a fundamental science of information in natural and artificial systems was proposed again in Russia in 2006.

 In 2007, the influential book Decoding the Universe was published.

 Former president of Association for Computing Machinery, Peter Denning wrote in 2007:

 The old definition of computer science - the study of phenomena surrounding computers - is now obsolete.
 Computing is the study of natural and artificial information processes.

-The 2008 Research Assessment Exercise, of the UK Funding Councils, includes a new, Computer Science and Informatics, unit of assessment (UoA), whose scope is described as follows:
+The 2008 Research Assessment Exercise, of the UK Funding Councils, includes in Computer Science and Informatics a new unit of assessment (UoA), whose scope is described as follows:

 The UoA includes the study of methods for acquiring, storing, processing, communicating and reasoning about information, and the role of interactivity in natural and artificial systems, through the implementation, organisation and use of computer hardware, software and other resources.
 The subjects are characterised by the rigorous application of analysis, experimentation and design.

 In 2008, the construction of the Informatics Forum was completed.
 In 2018, the MIT Schwarzman College of Computing was established.
 Its construction is planned to be completed in 2021.